 I have two batteries for my camera.
 It’s perfect because I never need to worry about the battery running out whilst I’m off exploring.
 I just need to remember to carry the spare one with me!

-I like to carry a spare just in case my card fills up.
-If you like videoing too then this is a perfect size card.
+I like to carry a spare for when my card fills up.
+If you like filming too this is a perfect size card.

 If you want to create a blur on your waterfall shots then you’ll need one of these.
-I currently have the Gorilla tripod (second picture) but my travel buddy had the (first picture).
-This was lightweight so that’s now on my shopping list!
+I have both the Gorilla and lightweight tripod.

 Iceland packing list – and lastly what NOT to take

 I’ve shared everything you do need to take.
 But here are a couple of things I would recommend that you definitely don’t bother taking:

 - An umbrella – it’s too windy.
 Your umbrella will turn inside out within minutes!

 - Jeans – my only reason I wouldn’t take these is that if you get them wet, they will never dry!